 Some, however, break out gains and losses as top-level categories instead of including gains within revenue and losses within expenses, making seven in all.

-It’s often easiest to structure the subcategories in a chart of accounts broadly along the same lines as the financial reports into which they feed.
-So balance sheet accounts follow the structure of the balance sheet, and income accounts follow the structure of the income statement.
+It’s often easiest to structure the subcategories in a chart of accounts broadly in the financial reports into which they feed.
+This strategy ensures that balance sheet accounts follow the structure of the balance sheet, and income accounts follow the structure of the income statement.

 The balance sheet divides assets and liabilities into current and noncurrent, so it can be helpful to do this on the chart of accounts, too.
+The following are key definitions used in balance sheet accounts:

 Asset accounts record everything the company owns.